LiseReynaert/LiseReynaert/README.md

 I am a statistician, and I strive to transform data into understanding by combining fundamental concepts, technical skills, domain expertise and storytelling.

-⚡ I am currently insterested in machine learning and NLP, and I enjoy creating funny little project to put what I learn into practice!
+⚡ I am currently interested in machine learning and NLP, and I enjoy creating funny little project to put what I learn into practice!

 Welcome to my github page !